wangziqi2013/wangziqi2013.github.io/_posts/2018-08-27-what-really-makes-txn-fast.markdown

 This paper proposes Transactional Locking (TL), a Software Transactional Memory (STM) design that features low latancy and high scalability.
 Prior to TL, researchers have proposed several designs that address different issues.
-Trade-offs must be made regarding latency, scalability, ease of programming, and complexity.
+Trade-offs must be made regarding latency, scalability, ease of programming, progress guarantee, and complexity.
+Compared with previous designs, TL highlights certain design choices which give it an advantage over previous STM proposals.
+First, TL allows data items to be accessed without introducing extra levels of indirection.